splashwars/splashwars.github.io/_posts/2019-01-14-welcome-to-the-splash-blog.md

 title: Welcome to the Splash Blog!
 ---

-You'll find here all of the official news for Splash Wars!
+You'll find here all official news for Splash Wars!